darkyen/java_snake/readme.md

 SNAKE GAME IN JAVA
 ==================
+ Snake + Java .... i am already telling you proceed with caution!

  I dunno if i should even distribute this..
 I mean something inside me died after reading my own code!
  But err its humorously commented at places